Tamal1144/ai-chat-log-summarizer/README.md

 - Optional: Extendable for TF-IDF-based keyword analysis

 ## Sample Input (chat.txt)
-User: Hello!
+User: Hello!</br>
 AI: Hi!
-How can I assist you today?
+How can I assist you today?</br>
-User: Can you explain what machine learning is?
+User: Can you explain what machine learning is?</br>
 AI: Certainly!
 Machine learning is a field of AI that allows systems to learn from data.

 ## Sample Output